Try all features for free — 3 credits included on sign-upTry for free

 Next deadline

-Full application of obligations for high-risk AI systems (Annex III): technical documentation, conformity assessment, human oversight.
-Transparency rules for all AI systems.
+Application of obligations for high-risk AI systems (Annex III): technical documentation, conformity assessment, human oversight, risk management.
+Transparency obligations: AI interaction information, synthetic content watermarking, deepfake disclosure.

 August 2, 2027